 The diet of each type of bird varies.
 Some birds only eat only seeds, and perhaps bread.
 They may be picky about the type of seeds they eat.
 Other birds eat mostly insects and bugs.
 Meanwhile, some birds eat seeds, insects, and bugs.

 If you want to attract and feed any birds that are in your area, a bird feeder with a mixed variety of seeds will make you a happy bird watcher.
 However, to attract a particular variety of birds, learn the diet of that specific bird.

-Here are the basic types of bird seeds and bird foods:
+Here are the basic types of bird seeds: